Requirements

 You are eligible to declare an Economics major once you have completed ECON 1110, ECON 1120, and MATH 1110 (or equivalents).

-However, there is no need to rush this decision, and you need not declare the major as soon as you are eligible.
-Although some students declare as early as the second semester of their freshman year or the first semester of their sophomore year, more typically, students declare at the end of their sophomore year --- often after taking one or more intermediate core courses in addition to ECON 1110, ECON 1120, and MATH 1110.
+You do not need to declare the major as soon as you are eligible.
+Some students declare as early as the second semester of their freshman year, but many students declare at the end of their sophomore year --- often after taking one or more intermediate core courses.

 Before declaring the major, you are welcome to speak with the Director of Undergraduate Studies (econdus@cornell.edu) or the Undergraduate Experience Coordinator (economics-uec@cornell.edu) to get general advice about the Economics major.
-In addition, you are welcome to seek advice from the instructors of your Economics courses.
+You are also welcome to seek advice from the instructors of your Economics courses.

-Please note that Arts College rules require you to declare at least one major—and process all the paperwork—by the end of your sophomore year (which really means by the end of sophomore summer).
+Please note that Arts College rules require you to declare at least one major and process all the paperwork by the end of your sophomore year.
 If you are declaring Economics as a second major, it is perfectly fine to do so in later semesters.

 Advising and Declaring